contagon/handbook/handbook/6-stake-leadership.md

 ### 6.5.3 Serve as Stake Organization Leaders

-The stake presidency assigns a high councilor to be the stake Young Men president (see [6.7.2](6-stake-leadership.md#672-stake-young-men-presidency)).
-They assign another high councilor to be the stake Sunday School president (see [6.7.1](6-stake-leadership.md#671-stake-relief-society-young-women-primary-and-sunday-school-presidencies)).
+The stake presidency calls and sets apart a high councilor to be the stake Young Men president (see [6.7.2](6-stake-leadership.md#672-stake-young-men-presidency)).
+They call and set apart another high councilor to be the stake Sunday School president (see [6.7.1](6-stake-leadership.md#671-stake-relief-society-young-women-primary-and-sunday-school-presidencies)).

 ## 6.6 Stake Patriarch